 Intended outcome Success criteria Children can confidently talk about their learning and the experiences that they have had.
 The gap between the number of Pupil Premium children achieving expected and the number on non PP children achieving expected is narrowed.
-Newly developed medium term curriculum planning that focuses on a knowledge-led curriculum Subject leader training in carrying out effective pupil voice surveys Ongoing curriculum evaluation - Teachers / subject leaders to try and include opportunities and experiences in their wider planning Ongoing monitoring of PP children in pupil progress meetings with the identification of focus children where necessary Regular programme of monitoring and evaluation by subject leaders to include high-quality opportunities for pupil voice.
+Newly developed medium term curriculum planning that focuses on a knowledge-led curriculum Subject leader training in carrying out effective pupil voice surveys Ongoing curriculum evaluation - Teachers / subject leaders to try and include Kapow developed throughout the whole school.
+Detailed MTP and Long Term Overviews in place which offer a broad and enriching curriculum thus allowing for knowledge goals and knowledge skills to be fully sequenced across the school. opportunities and experiences in their wider planning Ongoing monitoring of PP children in pupil progress meetings with the identification of focus children where necessary Regular programme of monitoring and evaluation by subject leaders to include high-quality opportunities for pupil voice.
+Detailed Pupil Progress meetings with a focus on PP children.
+Provision mapping, which monitors PP involvement throughout the school, was aggressively advertised to provide PP kids with possibilities for extracurricular activities and summer camps.
 Develop phonological skills from EYFS through to KS2.
-KS1 phonics assessment data reflects our ambition to reduce the attainment gap between disadvantaged pupils and their peers.
+KS1 phonics assessment data reflects our ambition to reduce the attainment gap between disadvantaged pupils and Lexia training provided to staff for the implementation and tracking of our bottom 20% - some pp children included in this %. their peers.
 Employ another member of staff in EYFS and target phonics in that KS.
 Aim to raise attainment and progress across EYFS.
+Implementing Bridge to Spelling to build on learning from Little Wandle.
+Additional staff in EYFS to raise attainment and progress across EYFS Little Wandle phonics has proved very successful again this year with more children being able to orally blend and have confidence to have a go at reading and writing.